amiaopensource/ltopers/README.md

 Whenever a tape is ejected, the script will write the tape’s xml (a .schema file) to $HOME/Documents/lto_indexes.
 If a .schema file for that tape already exists, it will just update the existing schema file with any new data.

-The mountlto script will then prompt the lto2filemaker script (see tools section below) to run.
+The mountlto script will then prompt the lto2filemaker script to run.

 ##Writing LTO##